cookies-xor-cream/HugoTest/content/posts/poetry/wip/youre_a_rose_planted_in_carpet.md

 ---
 tags: ['New']
-title: 'You're A Rose Planted In Carpet'
+title: "You're A Rose Planted In Carpet"
 date: 2024-02-26
 ---